another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

   It is natural to neglet the good behavior we see.
   Time in requires careful attention.
   * Moreover, the total praise should *outweight* the punishments in order to build a habit.
+  * If the punishement is happening very frequently, it is a signal that praise is not happening often enough.

 ### FAQ <!-- omit in toc -->